 Over half of all pet owners aren't aware their fuzzy family members can be feeling miserable thanks to allergens.
 Now lets take a look at what type of allergy it might be and how you can offer some relief for your sweetie.

 There are two main types of allergies: food allergies and environmental allergies.
 Food allergies frequently cause diarrhea, vomiting, bloat and sometimes irrational behavior due to your pet feeling uncomfortable and having no way to get relief.
 Later, itching and irritation can follow.
 If your pet gets itchy during winter, spring, summer or fall, and there isn't a bout of vomiting or diarrhea first, it's most likely a reaction to a seasonal allergens.
 If symptoms continue year-round, it's more likely a sensitivity to something in their diet.

 There are a several exceptions to this rule.
 For example, living in So.
 Cal where we don't get snow, a hard freeze, or, with the exception of this year, RAIN!😜environmental allergens can build up and cause year-round issues.
-And, without extremes in our seasons, allergies can persist or worsen year-round.
+And, without extremes in our temperatures, seasonal allergies can persist or worsen year-round.

 Most humans who experience seasonal allergies, suffer from dry, red, itchy, puffy eyes.
 Sneezing, and a dry persistent cough.
 Dog allergies more commonly take the form of skin irritation or inflammation – a condition called allergic dermatitis.

 If your dog has seasonal allergies, their coat will become very itchy.
 You'll notice them scratching excessively, and they will most likely bite or chew their paws or other areas of their body.
 If your pup is rubbing up against you (especially if you don't have food in your hands) or if you notice them rubbing against furniture or rolling their faces into plush rugs or carpeting for relief, most likely they’re desperately trying to relieve uncomfortable itchiness as best they can.